When Your Spouse or Partner Dies

 Property ownership: joint tenants vs tenants in common

-If you owned the property as joint tenants, your partner's share passes automatically to you on their death, without going through probate.
+If you owned the property as joint tenants, your partner's share passes automatically to you when they pass away, without going through probate.
 You will need to register the change with the Land Registry (form DJP, no fee for the survivorship application itself).
 If you owned as tenants in common, your partner's share forms part of their estate and must go through probate.
 Check the Land Registry title for your property to confirm which applies.

 Council tax: single person discount

 Once you are the only adult in the property, you are entitled to a 25% council tax discount.
-Contact your local council to apply.
-The discount is not automatic: you must request it.
-You may also be entitled to a council tax exemption for the period immediately after the death (up to 6 months in some circumstances).
-If you move to a smaller property, council tax will obviously also change.
+You will need to contact your local council to ask for it, as the discount is not applied automatically.
+You may also be entitled to a council tax exemption for the period straight after your partner passes away (up to 6 months in some circumstances).
+If you later move to a smaller property, your council tax will change again.

 Pension survivor benefits